Minivera/go-lander/README.md

 ### Keeping state

-Since GO-lander does not make any assumptions in how you want to structure your app, it also does not provide any in-depth state management solutions built-in.
+Since Lander does not make any assumptions in how you want to structure your app, it also does not provide any in-depth state management solutions built-in.
 Rather, you can use the native features of Go to store state for your application with global variables or structs for example.